eugeneolsen/midiplay/README.md

 `play` *<filename\>* *options*

 *filename* need not include the extension ".mid".
 The extension ".mid" is appended if not present in the *filename.*

+The player will play files residing in the directory defined in the `HYMN_PLAY` environment variable.

 ### Options
 `-v --version`  Display the version number of this command.

 `-p`*n* `--prelude=`*n* play two verses *without* the introduction as prelude or postlude where *n* indicates the speed at which to play, 10 being the tempo in the MIDI file.
-The default if no number is provided for the option is 8, which is 80% of the tempo in the MIDI file.
+The default if no number is provided for the option is 9, which is 90% of the tempo in the MIDI file.

 `-n`*n* where *n* is the number of verses to play *after* the introduction.
-Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (see below).
+Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (if you're curious about details,see [Meta Events document](meta_events.md)).

 `-t`*bpm*` --tempo=`*bpm*  overrides the tempo specified in the MIDI file, where *bpm* is beats per minute.

 `-x`*n* where *n* is the number of verses to play *without* an introduction.
-Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (see below).
+Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (for details, see [Meta Events document](meta_events.md)).

 ## Planned Enhancements